Have some Alaska questions? Hopefully we have answers! As much fun as I’ve had writing about Alaska, this is final post about the state for now.

 What’s the cheapest flightseeing tour available in Alaska?

 The most affordable tourist flights I could find were $99 rides around the Anchorage area.
-These flights are only 30 minutes long though, and that includes the take-off and landing time, so you really only get 20 minutes in the air and won’t be close to any of the mountains.
+These flights were only 30 minutes long though, and that included the take-off and landing time, so you really only get 20 minutes in the air and won’t be close to any of the mountains.
 Flightseeing is something that you’ll probably want to spend a bit more on, if you’re going to do it at all.

 How much does it cost to rent a car in Alaska?